IBM/ansible-automation-for-lmt/README.md

 ...
 ```

->If you run the scripts on a different host than lmt server, make appropriate changes in the lmtserver section, for example:
+>If you run the scripts on a different host than LMT Server, make appropriate changes in the lmtserver section, for example:

 ```
 lmtserver: